M1XZG/towerunite-images/README.md

 # Shared Game Images

-A minimal static site to view and share direct links to images for online games including Tower Unite, VRChat, and others.
-Host on GitHub Pages and quickly render images from your media folder.
+A minimal static site to view and share direct links to images for any online game session.
+Works great for Tower Unite, VRChat, GTA RP servers, D&D maps, clan events, or any place you need a quick image host.
+Deploy to GitHub Pages and render straight from your `media/` folder.

 ## Features
-- Paste an image URL and display it instantly
+- Paste or deep-link to an image and display it instantly
-- Auto-load via query param: `?src=https://...`
+- Auto-load via query param: `?src=media/your-image.jpg`
+- Gallery auto-lists everything in `media/` (fetched via GitHub API)
 - Quick actions: open original, copy link, download
 - No backend — plain HTML/CSS/JS